Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Introduction

-Reinforcement Learning(RL) is a simulation method which has the capability to mimic the human-like action selection.
-Using RL model, the target agent learn optimal strategies based on the interaction with environment.
-We specifically focus on training RL models on a target agent with the objective of maximizing its follower count in the simulated network.
+In the paper, we specifically focus on training RL models on a target agent with the objective of maximizing its follower count in the simulated network as a proxy measure for opinion shaping.
 Our study explores various environment and observability settings to understand their impact on the agent's ability to achieve this goal.
 In our designed cases , the convergence in RL reward learning curves indicating RL achieved optimal solutions.

-The potential applications of this research are diverse across multiple domains.
-Marketing firms could leverage the model to predict the effectiveness of promotional strategies by simulating how opinions evolve in response to targeted campaigns.
-For instance, social acceptance of emerging technologies like 6G is crucial for business and government (\cite{briguglio2021business}), policymakers could use the tool to simulate and evaluate the public's response to communication strategies.
-For cyber security, this research could assist in identifying malicious activities such as influence campaigns or the spread of misinformation.

-Here we summarise the major contributions of this paper: \begin{itemize} \item A novel application of RL to opinion leader generation in a simulated social media environment. \item The findings that limiting the action space and incorporating self-observation are key factors for stable generation under varying environments. \end{itemize}